PeridexisErrant/Scripts-for-the-Starter-Pack/README.md

 ### /_Run Me First (make folders and symlinks).bat
 I was told late in the 34.11 days that symlinks do not survive compression - and I rely on them to put user-created application data in the User Content folder while also below some utilities.
 This script simply recreates the symlinks after unzipping, and should be run first-thing - *especially* before the content-pulling script.

+### /LNP/utilities/World Viewer/World Viewer.bat
+A batch file that checks whether the system is 32 or 64 bit, and launches the appropriate version of World Viewer.
+Simplifies the utilities list when you show this instead of two executables.

 =================================